aimat-lab/megan_aggregators/README.rst

 📦 Installation by Source
 -------------------------

-first clone the repository:
+To install the code, one has to first clone the repository from GitHub:

 .. code-block:: shell

     git clone https://github.com/aimat-lab/megan_aggregators

+The package should best be installed into a Python 3.10 environment.

-For installation, it is recommended to create a new ``conda`` environment based on Python 3.10.
-After activating the environment, you can install the package in editable mode using the following commands:
+To get started, it is recommended to use ``conda`` and create a new environment to install the package.
+Note that pytorch needs to be explicitly installed before installing the ``megan_aggregators`` package.

 .. code-block:: shell

     conda create -m agg python=3.10
     conda activate agg
-    pip install torch
+    pip install torch==2.3.1
     pip -e install megan_aggregators/

 **Optional.** On Linux it might be necessary to install Tk if not already installed